jfbarthelemy/ChemistryLab.jl/docs/src/man/formula_manipulation.md

  Formulas can be constructed:
 - by parsing a string containing eventually fractional or decimal coefficients
 ```@example 1
-using CementChemistry #hide
+using ChemistryLab #hide
 fgen = Formula("A1//2B3C0.4")
 ```

 - from symbols representing atoms
 ```@example
-using CementChemistry #hide
+using ChemistryLab #hide
 fCO2 = :C + 2 * :O
 ```